Jainism: History

-Jainism is a religion founded in ancient India.
-Jains trace their history through twenty-four tirthankaras and revere Rishabhanatha as the first tirthankara (in the present time-cycle).
-Some artifacts found in the Indus River Valley civilization have been suggested as a link to ancient Jain culture, but very little is known about the Indus Valley iconography and script.
-The last two tirthankaras, the 23rd tirthankara Parshvanatha (c.
-9th–8th century BCE) and the 24th tirthankara Mahavira (c.
-599 – c.
-527 BCE) are historical figures.
-Mahavira was a contemporary of the Buddha.
-According to Jain texts, the 22nd Tirthankara Neminatha lived about 85,000 years ago and was the cousin of Krishna.

 Origins: Parshvanatha and Mahavira

-Jainism is an ancient Indian religion of obscure origins.
-Jains claim it to be eternal, and consider the first tirthankara Rishabhanatha as the reinforcer of Jain Dharma in the current time cycle.
-It is one of the Śramaṇa traditions of ancient India, those that rejected the Vedas, and according to the twentieth-century scholar of comparative religion Sarvepalli Radhakrishnan, Jainism was in existence before the Vedas were composed.
+Jainism is an ancient Indian religion rooted in the independent Śramaṇa (ascetic) tradition, which developed alongside but distinct from the orthodox Vedic religion.
+Jains maintain that their faith is eternal, guided in the current cosmic time cycle by a succession of 24 tirthankaras, beginning with Rishabhanatha.
+Archaeological excavations at the Indus Valley Civilization (c.
+3300–1300 BCE) have yielded seals depicting nude figures in upright meditative postures (kayotsarga) alongside bull iconography.
+Scholars such as Heinrich Zimmer and Vilas Sangave have proposed these as early representations of proto-Jain asceticism and Rishabhanatha, whose traditional emblem is the bull.
+However, because the Indus script remains undeciphered, mainstream historians treat this link as a hypothesis regarding a broader pre-Vedic Śramaṇa culture rather than definitive proof of early Jainism.
+According to the 20th-century scholar of comparative religion Sarvepalli Radhakrishnan, Jainism was in existence before the Vedas were composed.
 (Note: Long notes that Ṛṣabha, the first Tīrthaṅkara of Jainism, means "bull," and that images of bulls are found at seals from the Indus Valley civilization, speculating that they may be related to Jainism.)

-The first twenty two tirthankaras are not considered by non-Jain scholars as historical figures.
+While modern historians do not consider the first 22 tirthankaras to be verified historical figures, they are deeply integrated into broader Indian epic chronology.
+Jain traditional texts describe the 20th tirthankara, Munisuvrata, as a historical contemporary of Rama, and the 22nd tirthankara, Neminatha, as a first cousin of the Hindu deity Krishna.

 The 23rd Tirthankara, Parshvanatha, was likely a historical being, dated by the Jain tradition to the ninth century BCE; historians date him to the eighth or seventh century BCE.
 Parshvanatha may have founded a proto-Jain ascetic community which subsequently got revived and reformed by Mahavira.

 Mahāvīra is considered a contemporary of the Buddha, in around the sixth or 5th century BCE.
 The interaction between the two religions began with the Buddha; later, they competed for followers and the merchant trade networks that sustained them.
 Buddhist and Jain texts sometimes have the same or similar titles but present different doctrines.

 Kings Bimbisara (c.
 558–491 BCE), Ajatashatru (c.
 492–460 BCE), and Udayin (c.
 460–440 BCE) of the Haryanka dynasty were patrons of Jainism.
 Jain tradition states that Chandragupta Maurya (322–298 BCE), the founder of the Mauryan Empire and grandfather of Ashoka, became a monk and disciple of Jain ascetic Bhadrabahu in the later part of his life.
 Jain texts state that he died intentionally at Shravanabelagola by fasting.